kevincheng96/EconLab-Patent-Network-Centrality/README.md

 This file reads in the processed data saved in "cache" and creates centrality rankings, network graphs, and heatmaps.
 These figures are outputted to the "outputs" folder.

 Similar to network_creator.py, this script has parameters that can be adjusted at the top of the file.
 There are the starting year, ending year, and year_gap parameter that have been described in network_creator.py.
 The years_to_graph variable is a list containing the years of interest to graph in the network graphs and heatmaps.
 The network_to_use variable indicates whether the network to be graphed should be for the uspto, ipc108, or ipc8 category.
 Finally, the years_per_aggregate variable indicates how many consecutive years should be aggregated together when plotting the centrality rankings.
 A higher number of years to aggregate by will result in rankings that are less noisy.

+## Running the code
+If the cache folder is empty, that means the original data has not been processed by the "network_creator.py" yet.
+So, you should run the "network_creator.py" first to generate the adjacency matrices and vectors for the patent network.
+A crosswalk dictionary that links uspto categories to ipc categories will also be generated.

+Now that the cache folder has been populated with processed data, the "network_analysis.py" file can be called.
+There are multiple functions in this file that can be called to output centrality ranking plots over time, centrality network graphs, centrality heatmaps, and centrality rankings csvs.
+Each function is commented heavily in the code.